Danish England

 II: End of the Line

-King Cnut died on 12th November 1035, at Shaftesbury, and was buried in Winchester.
+King Cnut died on the 12th of November 1035, at Shaftesbury, and was buried at Winchester.
 He had three sons.
-Swein, one of his sons (probably the eldest, aged about twenty-one) from an early ‘marriage’ to the English noblewoman Ælfgifu of Northampton, had recently been obliged to abandon Norway – which he had ruled for five years, with his mother as ‘power behind the throne’ – when eleven-year-old Magnus Olafsson (Magnus I ‘the Good’) had invaded the country.
+Swein, one of his sons (probably the eldest, aged about twenty-one) from an early ‘marriage’ to the English noblewoman Ælfgifu of Northampton, had recently been obliged to abandon Norway – which he had ruled for five years, with his mother as ‘power behind the throne’ – when eleven-year-old Magnus Olafsson (Magnus I ‘the Good’) invaded the country.
 Swein had taken refuge with Harthacnut, Cnut’s son (aged about seventeen) by his Norman wife, Emma (also called by the English name Ælfgifu), who for some seven years had been, nominally, ruling Denmark.
 Cnut’s other son (probably about nineteen) by Ælfgifu of Northampton (though his enemies alleged he was not, in fact, Cnut’s son), Harold, known as Harold Harefoot, was in England.

 Anglo-Saxon Chronicle Manuscript E: